edouardfouche/edouardfouche.github.io/_posts/2021-02-01-Simple-Workout-Exercises-for-Confinement.markdown

 Exercising is extremely important for our physical and mental health.
 Nowadays, it could not be more true, as we are facing numerous restrictions: We can't go to the gym, we can't meet our friends and family, we work from home and don't have much time outdoor.
 Also, many of us live in tiny spaces.
 In this article, I am sharing a small set of exercises that are suitable for our confined lives.
 Maybe you'll find them useful too!

-### How I came up with it
+## How I came up with it

 Let me start with some background.
-In Q4 2019, I visited UIUC in Champaign (IL, USA) for 3 months for a research project.
+In Q4 2019, I visited UIUC in Champaign (IL, US) for 3 months for a research project.
 I rented a small room in a house[^fn1] and made very good friends at the local Roller Derby[^fn2] leagues, the [Twin City Derby Girls][TCDG] and the [Prairieland Punishers][Prairieland Punishers].
-I wanted to experience Roller Derby in the USA but, at the same time, I was afraid to hurt myself, and I did not want to use a foreign health system (and we all know that in the USA it is crazy expensive...).
+I wanted to experience Roller Derby in the US but, at the same time, I was afraid to hurt myself, and I did not want to use a foreign health system (and we all know that in the US it is crazy expensive...).
 So I came up with this small set of exercises that I would do almost every day in the evening.
 I bought for $20 a small graphic tablet to a student and drew it to increase my commitment and share it with peers!

 **DISCLAIMER:** I am not a health or sport expert.
 There are many great resources out there.
 A well-known reference for confined exercises is the book by famous prisoner Charles Bronson: [Solitary Fitness][SolitaryFitness].
 But hopefully, this one-pager is a good start for someone to exercise on their own or with friends.

-### The Daily Derby Hell Workout
+## The Daily Derby Hell Workout

 <object data="/publications/workout_derby_v1_cc.pdf" type="application/pdf" style="min-height:100vh;width:100%">
         <p>It appears that this browser does not support embedded PDFs.
 Please download the PDF to view it: <a href="/publications/workout_derby_v1_cc.pdf">Download PDF</a>.</p>